UAE Offshore Company FAQ

 - Serving as an instrument for inheritance issues.

 4. What activities are not permitted by a UAE Offshore?

 No offshore company which is incorporated under these Regulations shall:

-carry on business as an insurance or re-insurance company, insurance agent or insurance broker; or
+- carry on business as an insurance or re-insurance company, insurance agent or insurance broker;

 5. What time is required to form a UAE Offshore?